nus-cs2103-AY2021S2/tp/docs/team/sharptail.md

 * **Enhancements to existing features**:
     * Complete overhaul of the app GUI (Pull requests [\#123](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/123))
+        * This implementation was challenging as the window border was removed, extra logic is needed to resize the app window.

 * **Documentation**:
     * General:
-        * Improve user-friendliness of product website and personalised it's color scheme (Pull requests [\#150](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/150))
+        * Improve user-friendliness of product website and personalised its color scheme (Pull requests [\#150](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/150))
-            * Drop-down lists and Dark mode
+            * Drop-down lists
+                * This implementation was challenging as syntax highlighting does not work in the drop-down container.
-            * Color code commands from different components
+            * Dark mode and color code commands from different components
     * User Guide:
         * Added the documentation for feature `Help` and `Exit`.
 (Pull requests [\#144](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/144))
         * Fixed the documentation for the multiple features (Pull requests [\#224](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/224))